Steven Hill: Orthodox Judaism

 In a 1969 interview with The Jewish Press, Hill said: "I used to ask myself, 'Was I born just to memorize lines?'
 I knew there had to be more to life than that.
 I was searching—trying to find the answers—to find myself—and I did."
-Hill said that he went home to Seattle ten years earlier and was "feeling depressed because I seemed to be leading an aimless existence.
+Hill said that he had gone home to Seattle ten years earlier and was "feeling depressed because I seemed to be leading an aimless existence.
 Oh sure, I was a star with all the glamour and everything.
 But something was missing.
 My life seemed empty—meaningless."

 Appearing as Sigmund Freud in the play A Far Country in 1961 had a profound effect on Hill.
 In one scene, a patient screams at Freud, "You are a Jew!"
 This caused Hill to think about his religion.
 "In the pause that followed I would think, 'What about this?'
 I slowly became aware that there was something more profound going on in the world than just plays and movies and TV shows.
 I was provoked to explore my religion."

 Hill began to study Torah with Rabbi Yakov Yosef Twersky (1899–1968), the late Skverrer Rebbe, and started adhering to Orthodox Judaism.
 He observed a kosher diet, prayed three times a day, wore a tallit katan (four-cornered fringed garment) beneath his clothes, and strictly observed Shabbat.
 Hill's Shabbat observance made him unavailable for Friday night or Saturday matinee performances, effectively ending his stage career; it also made many film roles—most notably a role in The Sand Pebbles—impractical for him.

-Letters from Hill sent in 1965 to an Orthodox Jewish friend, describing this challenging period in his life were recently found.
+Letters from Hill sent in 1965 to an Orthodox Jewish friend, describing this challenging period in his life, were found in 2021.